gzm-logbooks/gzm-logbooks-frontend/README.md

 $ yarn generate
 ```

-For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).
+For a detailed explanation of the project structure and building, check out the [Nuxt.js docs](https://nuxtjs.org).